-These guidelines supplement State Planning Policy 7.3 Residential Design Codes Volume 1 and are to be read in conjunction with that policy.
+These guidelines supplement the Residential Design Codes Volume 1 and are to be read in conjunction with that policy.

 The Department of Planning, Lands and Heritage acknowledges the traditional owners and custodians of this land.
 We pay our respect to Elders past and present, their descendants who are with us today, and those who will follow in their footsteps.